rafaelcabral96/ngvb/README.md

 remotes::install_github("davidbolin/ngme", ref = "devel")
 ```

-The development version of the `ngvb` package can be installed using the command
+The `ngvb` package can be installed using the command:

 ```
-devtools::install_github("rafaelcabral96/ngvb")
+devtools::install_github("rafaelcabral96/ngvb", build_vignettes = TRUE)
 ```

-After installing, run `devtools::build_vignettes("ngvb")` and `vignette("ngvb")` to see several use cases.